“Find a group that fits your personality and helps you find your niche.”– Matt

 Wake Up Narcolepsy (WUN) is a 501(c)(3) nonprofit organization dedicated to driving narcolepsy awareness, education, support, and research towards improved treatments.

-WUN offers free, targeted online support groups to individuals with narcolepsy and their families worldwide.
+WUN offers free, targeted online support groups to individuals with narcolepsy, their parents, and their families worldwide.
 Their programs are designed to bring together individuals who have been affected by the diagnosis of narcolepsy and provide the support and community necessary to thrive.
 Find a weekly online support group.

 There are several other resources and events supported by WUN, including education day videos and webinars, podcasts, fundraisers, and awareness campaigns.
+They host a camp-style family weekend for children and teens living with narcolepsy.
 Check out all the supportive resources WUN offers.

 Project Sleep is an organization raising awareness about sleep health and sleep conditions, including programming to empower and support people with narcolepsy.